sugan0tech/TmuxCraft/README.md

 Tmuxcraft allows you to easily manage your tmux sessions and layouts through simple YAML configuration files.
 It's designed to be lightweight and user-friendly, offering a range of commands to streamline your tmux workflow.

+---

 ## Features

-- Define tmux sessions and layouts in YAML
+- Define tmux sessions and layouts in YAML.
-- Load and list session layouts
+- Load and list session layouts.
-- Create new session layouts with your preferred editor
+- Create new session layouts with your preferred editor.
-- Generate shell scripts from session layouts for easy execution
+- Generate shell scripts from session layouts for easy execution.
+- Cross-platform support: Linux, macOS, and Windows builds are available.

+---

 ## Installation

+### From Source

 1. Clone the repository:
     ```sh